 Since its modest beginnings, the kundiman has taken many steps further beyond being merely a piece of vocal music.

 Today, the country’s composers have used it widely in their major works in sonatas, concertos, overtures, symphonic poems, symphonies, and choral music.

 The kundiman has grown from its grassroots origin of a highly emotional and romantic love song into a highly developed piece of art with a universal appeal.

-Even if you don't understand a single word, you'll find classical Philippine as a great listening music.
-A great way to, relax and enjoy this unique style of Philippine music.
+Even if you don't understand a single word, you'll likely find classical Philippine music to be a great way to relax and enjoy this unique style of Filipino culture.

 Rudiza on September 07, 2017: